Manjuphoenix/manjuphoenix.github.io/_pages/about.md

 <div style="line-height: 1.5">
 <li>Continual learning using Vision Language Models (VLM's) for autonomous vehicles for Panoptic Segmentation task</li>
-<li>Multi-modal unsupervised RGB to Thermal Domain adaptation for Autonomous Ground Vehicles using self supervised methods</li>
+<li>Multi-modal unsupervised RGB to Thermal Domain adaptation for Autonomous Ground Vehicles using self supervised by leveraging the advantage of pretext tasks.</li>
 <li>Slant angle object detection to tackle the challenges of occlusion and scale variations in drone imagery</li>
 </div>